julia-pascale/pascale-portfolio/finalproject_part1.md

 The call to action will be to create a push for a comprehensive eviction diversion program, like [the one that exists in Philadelphia](https://eviction-diversion.phila.gov/#/About), which requires landlords to participate in mediation before evicting their tenants.

 ### data
 Data about evictions in Allegheny County is collected by the [CREATE Lab at CMU](https://cmucreatelab.org/) and is hosted by the [Eviction Lab](https://evictionlab.org/eviction-tracking/pittsburgh-pa/).
 They provide evictions by zip code and whether or not that zip code is majority Black for the last two years, and they provide averages based on the eviction data going back to 2012.
 It's available [here](https://evictionlab.org/eviction-tracking/get-the-data/) as a CSV.
 I emailed them to ask if I can have the data they used to calculate the averages because it goes back further, but even if they won't send it to me, I will be able to make powerful visualizations.
+It will just mean that I will have to change one of my charts (about the presence of children) because census data about children is only available up to 2019, and the data I know I can use about evictions is only specific for 2020 and 2021.<br>

-Data about 211 calls in Allegheny County is hosted by the Western Pennsylvania Regional Data Center ([WPRDC](https://data.wprdc.org/dataset/211-requests)) and provided by the United Way of Southwestern PA.
+Data about 211 calls in Allegheny County is hosted by the Western Pennsylvania Regional Data Center ([WPRDC](https://data.wprdc.org/dataset/211-requests)) and provided by the United Way of Southwestern PA. <br>

-Data about the presence of children in a household and the racial makeup of a geography will come from the census.
+Data about the presence of children in a household and the racial makeup of a geography will come from the [Census](data.census.gov). <br>

 ### citations
 I will use Zotero to keep track of the sources I use and to generate citations.
 Here's one that I used in the intro:
 Sturtevant, L., & Viveiros, J. (n.d.).
 How Investing in Housing Can Save on Health Care. https://www.tn.gov/content/dam/tn/health/program-areas/NHC_Invest_Housing_Save_Health_Care_2016.pdf